 Chronic diarrhea (> 4 weeks) requires evaluation, as does a shorter (1 to 3 weeks) bout of diarrhea in immunocompromised patients or those who appear significantly ill.
 Diagnostic evaluation should be directed by the history and physical examination when possible.
 If this approach does not provide a diagnosis or direction, a broader approach is needed.
 Initial testing should include stool for occult blood, fat (by Sudan stain or fecal elastase), electrolytes (to calculate the stool osmotic gap), and Giardia antigen or polymerase chain reaction test; complete blood count with differential; celiac serology (IgA tissue transglutaminase); thyroid-stimulating hormone (TSH) and free thyroxine (T4); and fecal calprotectin or fecal lactoferrin (to screen for inflammatory bowel disease [IBD]).
 The 2019 American Gastroenterological Association's guidelines on the laboratory evaluation of functional diarrhea and diarrhea-predominant IBS (IBS-D) recommend a threshold value of 50 mcg/g for fecal calprotectin or a range of 4.0 to 7.25 mcg/g for fecal lactoferrin to optimize sensitivity for IBD.
 Microscopic examination for ova and parasites should be done for patients with recent travel history to or recent immigration from high-risk areas.
 Stool tests for C. difficile should be done in patients with recent antibiotic exposure or suspected C. difficile infection.
 Sigmoidoscopy or colonoscopy with biopsies should follow to look for inflammatory causes.

-If no diagnosis is apparent and Sudan stain or fecal elastase is positive for fat, fecal fat excretion should be measured, followed by small-bowel CT enterography (structural disease) and endoscopic small-bowel biopsy (mucosal disease).
-If evaluation still yields negative findings, assessment of pancreatic structure and function (see Laboratory tests Laboratory tests Acute pancreatitis is acute inflammation of the pancreas (and, sometimes, adjacent tissues).
+If no diagnosis is apparent and Sudan stain or fecal elastase is positive for fat, fecal fat excretion should be measured.
+Additional testing, including small-bowel CT enterography (structural disease) and endoscopic small-bowel biopsy (mucosal disease), can be considered (eg, if symptoms persist or are severe such as weight loss).
+If evaluation still yields negative findings, assessment of pancreatic structure and function ( see Laboratory tests Laboratory tests Acute pancreatitis is acute inflammation of the pancreas (and, sometimes, adjacent tissues).
 The most common triggers are gallstones and alcohol intake.
 The severity of acute pancreatitis is... read more ) should be considered for patients who have unexplained steatorrhea.
 Infrequently, capsule endoscopy may uncover lesions, predominantly Crohn disease or nonsteroidal anti-inflammatory drug enteropathy, not identified by other modalities.

 The stool osmotic gap, which is calculated 290 − 2 × (stool sodium + stool potassium), indicates whether diarrhea is secretory or osmotic.
 An osmotic gap < 50 mEq/L indicates secretory diarrhea; a larger gap suggests osmotic diarrhea.
 Patients with osmotic diarrhea may have covert magnesium laxative ingestion (detectable by stool magnesium levels) or carbohydrate malabsorption (diagnosed by hydrogen breath test, lactase assay, and dietary review).